 There are two types of appeal:

-Appeal to the dispute committee
+Appeal to the Litigation Committee

-If this non-contentious appeal is rejected or not admissible, or if you decide not to pursue this option, you have the right to appeal to the University’s Dispute Committee (formal/contentious or Stage 2 appeal).
+If this non-contentious appeal is rejected or not admissible, or if you decide not to pursue this option, you have the right to appeal to the University’s Litigation Committee (formal/contentious or Stage 2 appeal).